 In a joint project of the WiMNet Lab and a Bell Labs team (led by Dr. Yigal Bejerano) we have been developing the AMuSe (Adaptive Multicast Services) system.
 AMuSe combines methods for collecting accurate feedback information with low overhead and for network adaptation (e.g., transmission rate) based on this feedback.
 Specifically, the system includes a scheme for dynamic selection of a subset of the multicast receivers as feedback nodes, which periodically send information, such as channel quality or received packet statistics, to the multicast sender.
 Moreover, it includes schemes for dynamic rate adaptation based on the collected feedback.

-As outlined in the papers below, we implemented the AMuSe system in the ORBIT testbed and have been performing extensive experiments to evaluate its performance with 150-200 receivers.
-Based on our large-scale experiments on ORBIT, we have been developing an interactive web-based demo to show the performance of AMuSe at scale.
+As outlined in the papers below, we implemented the AMuSe system in the ORBIT testbed and have been performing extensive experiments to evaluate its performance with 150-200 WiFi receivers.
+Based on our large-scale experiments on ORBIT, we developed an interactive web-based demo to show the performance of AMuSe at scale.
 The demo won the second prize in the NYC Media Lab 2015 Summit, from about 100 demos (for more details, see the SEAS news item).
 The video below illustrates the demo, where most of the nodes are “high quality nodes” and the proportion of “low quality nodes” is very low.